Steam (service): Reception and impact

-Users
+Users and revenue

+In August 2011, Valve said Steam's revenue, estimated to be $1 billion in 2010, was comparable to that of its published games.
+Gabe Newell said the company was "tremendously profitable", being more profitable per employee than companies like Google or Apple.
 Valve reported that there were 125 million active accounts on Steam by the end of 2015.
 By August 2017, the company reported that there were 27 million new active accounts since January 2016, bringing the total number of active users to at least 150 million.
-Most accounts were from North America and Western Europe, with there being a significant growth in accounts from Asian countries around 2017, spurred by their work to help localize the client and make additional currency options available to purchasers.
-In 2017, Tim Colwill opinionated for Polygon that some users show a so called "Good Guy Valve" attitude towards the company.
+Most accounts were from North America and Western Europe, with there being a significant growth in accounts from Asia around 2017, spurred by their work to help localize the client and make additional currency options available to purchasers.
+In September 2014, 1.4 million accounts belonged to Australian users; this grew to 2.2 million by October 2015.